 In a way, we chose this.
 We chose what plants to incorporate into our yards and gardens.
 And unknowingly, we chose to push thousands of species of plants and insects to extinction.

-It’s really tragic.
+Our predicament is really tragic.
 But I’m not here to promote the sadness of it all, I’m here to help remind us our actions and choices really do have consequences on a massive scale whether they are intended or unintended.
 I’m here to help remind us to pay attention and to ask bigger and better questions.

 Instead of just wanting something because it’s pretty, let’s start asking what purpose does it serve beyond my own personal wants and desires?
 What impact will this decision have on our future, not just my immediate future?